Duong-NguyenTrinhTrung/PGx-Documentation/index.rst

    :header:  "Page name", "Demo video", "Short description"
    :widths: 45 25 25

-   "`ATC code browser`_", "-", "The page allows browsing through the ATC code system, seeing drug profiles as well as a tripartite network visualization for drugs, targets and disease nodes indexed at an ATC code " "`Drug browser`_", "|Drug Video|", "The page provides search tool and displays basic information about a single or set of drugs with links to the network visualization and drug statistics information"
+   "`ATC code browser`_", "-", "The page allows browsing through the ATC code system, seeing drug profiles as well as information indexed at an ATC code in 4 sections: a
+   tripartite network visualization for drugs, targets and disease nodes; statistics of drugs, targets, disease within the network; ATC-level network comparison; pharmacogenomics information"
+   "`Drug browser`_", "|Drug Video|", "The page provides search tool and displays basic information about a single or set of drugs with links to the network visualization and drug statistics information"
    "`Disease browser`_", "-", "This page offers a search tool and presents essential details about diseases, connections to drug-disease association networks, and